 Deleted: to delete a box either click on the delete button (a red cross) on the BoxList or press

 Del while selecting the box

-Configured: you can configure the appearance (color, fontsize, fontcolor etc…) of each individual box (or of all boxes at the same time), by clicking on the colored rectangle in the BoxList.
+Configured: you can configure the appearance (color, fontsize, fontcolor etc…) of each individual box (or of all boxes at the same time), by double-clicking on the colored rectangle in the BoxList.
 The interaction dialog for the box properties is shown below.

 You can continue adding boxes and provide new annotations (dots or brushes) for object centers and background until you are satisfied of the counting results as shown by the boxes.

 Let us switch to another image by using the Current View menu on the left (Note that this is only available, if more than one dataset is loaded into the project).
 As is shown in the image below, this image is free from annotations and the prediction of the density is not yet computed.
 However, the algorithm is already trained and therefore we are ready to compute the density for this new image.
 As before, it is possible to start the prediction by toggling the Live Update button and monitor the results with a box.
 However, let us press the Update total density button on the left.
 This button estimates the predicted count for the entire image.

 If the training labels are sufficient, we should obtain a count similar to what is shown in the image below that matches the number of objects in the images.